Madison Paternity Matters

 When two unmarried people have a child together, they often want to make sure that both parents’ rights are protected.
 Other times, the two parties may disagree on how best to support and make decisions for their child.
 Either parent may file an action to establish paternity.

-Our divorce lawyers have 45 years of combined experience representing both married and unmarried families in disputed paternity matters.
-At Balisle Family Law Legal Counsel, S.C., our Madison family lawyers have worked with many unmarried families with children to achieve fair solutions that fit their individual circumstances.
+Our attorneys have more than 45 years of experience representing both married and unmarried families in disputed paternity matters.
+At Balisle Family Law Legal Counsel, S.C., our lawyers have worked with many unmarried families with children to achieve fair solutions that fit their individual circumstances.